-Two samples were assessed from Stratigraphic Units SU4b (BH08, 5.18-5.23 and 5.35-5.40m).
+Two samples were assessed from SU4b (BH08 5.18-5.23 and 5.35-5.40m bgl).
 No plant macroremains (seeds/fruits) were identified in either of these samples.
-Other macrofossil remains observed in this sample included low quantities of charcoal in the sample from 5.35-5.40m, high quantities of waterlogged wood and low quantities of insects in the sample from 5.18-5.23m (specific assessment of insect fossils was not included in ARCA's WSI [Wilkinson et al.2020], in part because the sediment sample available from the borehole cores is too small to recover quantitatively meaningful assemblages of Coleopteran schlerites [cf. Campbell et al. 2011]).
+Other macrofossil remains observed in this sample included low quantities of charcoal in the sample from 5.35-5.40m bgl, high quantities of waterlogged wood and low quantities of insects in the sample from 5.18-5.23m bgl13.